A Generalisation of the Capstan Equation and a Comparison Against Kikuchi and Oden's Model for Coulomb's Law of Static Friction: Generalising the Capstan Equation

-On a different note, equation (\ref{PrismEqn}) implies that the maximum applied-tension, $T_\text{max}$, is dependent on the mean-curvature of the rigid prism.
-To investigate this matter further, consider a membrane (infinitely long in $x^1$ direction or otherwise) on a rough elliptical prism, at limiting-equilibrium, between the contact angles $\theta_0 = -\frac14\pi$ and $\theta_\text{max} = \frac14\pi$.
-Thus, theorem \ref{thrmPrism} (and corollary \ref{crlPrism}) implies that
+Equation (\ref{PrismEqn}) implies that the maximum applied-tension, $T_\text{max}$, is dependent on the mean-curvature of the rigid prism.
+To investigate this matter further, consider a membrane (finite or infinitely long in $x^1$ direction) on a rough elliptical prism, at limiting-equilibrium, between the contact angles $\theta_0 = -\frac14\pi$ and $\theta_\text{max} = \frac14\pi$.
+Thus, theorem \ref{thrmPrism} (or corollary \ref{crlPrism}) implies the following